- Date published: 08 Feb 2018

 The money raised from Team Daniel will help families, like the Rainbows, who are supported by Rainbow Trust.
 The charity enables families who have a child with a life threatening illness to make the most of their time together by pairing each family with an expert Family Support Worker who helps them at home, in hospital and in the community, for as long as it is needed.

-Daniel’s family will be filming a video wishing runners good luck and talking about the help they have received from Rainbow Trust.
+Daniel’s family have filmed a video wishing runners good luck and talking about the help they have received from Rainbow Trust.

 Mum Claire said: